AndreasWehe/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 Visual Studio automatically updated, including any tools, between runs.
 Even minor version updates will result in vcpkg rebuilding the set of libraries.

 * [Disable automatic Visual Studio updates](/visualstudio/install/update-visual-studio#always-update-on-close-and-other-download-behaviors).
 * Add `--x-abi-tools-use-exact-versions` to your vcpkg invocation.
-This fixes the ABI of your tools based on the version in `vcpkgTools.xml`; vcpkg fetches its own copy if necessary.
+This fixes the ABI of your tools based on the version in `vcpkg-tools.json`; vcpkg fetches its own copy if necessary.

 #### Cause 2: The library was built on a different machine than the machine used to consume it.